pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/removing_data_from_pachyderm.md

 the branch, you can perform one of the following actions:

 - [Delete the HEAD of a Branch](#delete-the-head-of-a-branch).
-If the incorrect data was added in the latest commit and provided it does not have children: Follow the steps in this section to fix the HEAD of the corrupted branch.
+If the incorrect data was added in the latest commit and provided that the commit does not have children: Follow the steps in this section to fix the HEAD of the corrupted branch.
 - [Squash non-HEAD commits](#squash-non-head-commits).
-If, you have added more data to the same branch after committing the incorrect data, you have added more data to the same branch, use the `squash` command instead.
+If you dealing with a non-HEAD commit, use the `squash` command.
-- Or [delete a particular file within a given commit](#delete-files-from-history), then erase it from your history.
+- Or [delete a particular file](#delete-files-from-history), then erase it from your history.
 ## Delete the HEAD of a Branch

 To fix a broken HEAD, run the following command: